Skip to content

 MethodRouteDescription

-GET/audit-logPaginated list with filters (category, date, user, entity)
+GET/auditing/audit-entriesQuery-engine list with filters, saved views and /meta (category, date, user, entity)

 {